hikoworks/hikolang/doc/language/syntax/import_data.md

 Import the data in a file into a variable of a byte array type.
 This byte array can be accessed at compile time and runtime.

+The byte array will be aligned to a 16 byte boundary, so that it is possible to directly access the data as a native data structure.